-The newest iPhone’s have just been released as of September 2015, and the newest Samsung device has been announced.
+The newest iPhone’s have just been released, and the newest Samsung and Google devices have been announced.
 I originally wrote this article in 2014, but I think the same philosophy applies today, and have re-published this to help people decide which phone is best for them.

 That being said, here is what I own.
-The iPhone 6 Plus with 128GB.
-I usually always find a reason I want the newest, which is the iPhone 6S, as of this posting. iPhone, iPad, iMac, IBROKE!
+The iPhone XS Max 256GB.
+I usually always find a reason I want the newest, which is the iPhone XS Max, as of this posting. iPhone, iPad, iMac, IBROKE!

-- With the current choice of 1.3 Million apps, I have found I can carry out anything I could ever want to do, and creative ways of using these devices, are being discovered daily.
-At last count there were 1.7 Million android apps!
+With the millions of apps available, I have found I can carry out anything I could ever want to do, and creative ways of using these devices, are being discovered daily.

 Interested in learning more about how to use your current IOS device?
 Or maybe not sure if you need one?
 For those of you that live near Minden or Gardnerville area, I will be giving a class at the community center.
 More classes and subjects will be offered in the future as well.